zopefoundation/ZODB/documentation/guide/install-and-run.rst

 .. [#caches-are-expensive] ZODB can be very efficient at caching data in memory, especially if your `working set
-   <https://en.wikipedia.org/wiki/Working_set>`_, because the cache is
+   <https://en.wikipedia.org/wiki/Working_set>`_ is small enough to
-   simply an object tree and accessing a cached object typically requires no database interaction.
-Because each connection has it's own cache, connections can be expensive, depending on their cache sizes.
+   fit in memory, because the cache is simply an object tree and accessing a cached object typically requires no database interaction.
+Because each connection has its own cache, connections can be expensive, depending on their cache sizes.
 For this reason, you'll generally want to limit the number of open connections you have at any one time.
 Connections are pooled, so opening a connection is inexpensive.

 .. [#amongst] https://www.youtube.com/watch?v=7WJXHY2OXGE